Libby Clegg

-Career history
+Early life

+Clegg was born in Stockport in Greater Manchester, before moving to Newcastleton in the Scottish Borders.
+She attended the Royal Blind School in Edinburgh.

+Athletics career

 Clegg has a deteriorating eye condition known as Stargardt's Macular Dystrophy disease giving her only slight peripheral vision in her left eye – she is registered blind.
 Clegg runs with the aid of guide runner Chris Clarke.

 She took up athletics aged 9, joining Macclesfield Harriers AC.
-She originally tried middle distance running and cross country before starting sprinting.
+She originally tried middle-distance running and cross country before starting sprinting.

 In 2006, she competed at the IPC World Championships, winning a silver medal in the T12 200 metres.
 This was followed by an appearance at the 2008 Summer Olympics, where she won a silver medal in the 100 metres.
 From 2006 until 2010 her guide runner was Lincoln Asquith.

 In January 2011, she competed in the IPC World Championships.
 Whilst there she took a bronze in the 200m.
 Clegg is a Paralympic silver medallist and current World Champion in the T12 100m and 200m sprints.
 She was one of the major success stories from the 2011 IPC World Championships in New Zealand and IBSA World Championships in Turkey.

 In June 2012, Clegg won the 100m and 200m at the IPC Athletics European Championships.

 Clegg won silver at the London Paralympics on 2 September 2012 in the T12 100m.
 Clegg and guide Mikail Huggins broke the European record in the final.

 In October 2012, Clegg won "Para Athlete of the Year" at the Scottish Athletics awards and was presented with her award by fellow GB Paralympian David Weir.
 She won the award again in October 2013.